HACC-Hui/docusaurus/docs/datamodel/entity-relationship-model.md

 Slugs form a unique namespace across all entities: you cannot use the same string to denote an Interest Slug and a Challenge slug, for example.

+## Entity Relationships

+There are two ways to have entities in a database refer to each other.

+One, store the relationship in the entity.
+For example, a Challenge has a list of interests.
+We could store the interests in the Challenge document as an array of the interest ids.

+Two, create another table to hold the Challenge, Interest pairs.

+In HACC Hui, we've chosen the second option.
+This allows us to easily find the Challenges for a given interest or find the Interests for a given challenge.
+If we stored the interests in the challenge document it would be much more difficult to find the challenges for a given interest.